Download App

 1. Make an appointment with your doctor

-Also, let your doctor know right away if you develop signs or symptoms of heart disease.
-These symptoms may include:
+Also, let your doctor know immediately if you experience any signs or symptoms of heart disease, which may include:

 RELATED BLOG